How to claim compensation for a cancelled or delayed train or bus

 What compensation can I expect?

-Although Loco2 can't guarantee that compensation will be awarded for your claim, the CIV rules include the following guidelines for compensation, provided the cause of the delay was within the control of the railway:
+Although Loco2 can't guarantee how compensation will be awarded for your claim, the CIV rules for trains include the following guidelines:

-Most rail operators issue compensation as money, which will be paid into the account that was used to place the order.
-However, some rail operators will issue compensation in the form of vouchers which can be redeemed for future travel.
+Most rail operators pay money into the bank account that was used to buy the tickets.
+However, some issue vouchers for future travel.